ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter31.md

 Wèi WúXiàn took a deep breath; then, in a low voice, he carried on, “The body of her fiancé had never been found.”

-A self-deprecating smile appeared at the corners of his mouth, he continued, “Maybe he died at my hands.
+A self-deprecating smile appeared at the corners of his mouth; he continued, “Maybe he died at my hands.
 Who knows?

 “One day, when Wēn Qíng got drunk, she told me that because of the death of his fiancé, she didn’t seek help from Lotus Piers immediately after her sect had been defeated.”